rvinnie/bigO/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a photo hosting implementation aimed at learning microservice architecture and devops culture.
+This project calculates the complexity of the presented algorithm.
+Implementation aimed at learning microservice architecture and devops culture.

 Technologies used:
 * [Golang](https://go.dev/)